New to scleral lenses? Here’s a beginner’s guide to inserting and removing scleral lenses.

 Always speak to your eye doctor if you are experiencing any discomfort or have any questions about your scleral lenses.

-This article is not intended to be a substitute for the instructions or medical advice from your eye care professional.
+Note: This article is not intended to be a substitute for the instructions or medical advice from your eye care professional.

-How to insert your scleral lenses
+How to put in your scleral contact lenses

 - Wash your hands thoroughly with a mild soap and water, and dry your hands on a lint-free cloth or towel.